chatimize/chatfuel-dialogflow-integration/README.md

-# DialogFlow ManyChat Integration
+# Chatfuel Dialogflow Integration

-Python flask server acting as a bridge between ManyChat and DialogFlow.
+Python flask server acting as a bridge between Chatfuel and DialogFlow.
 Including ready to go Dockerfile.

 ## Optimized for Digital Ocean Droplets